siddug/siddug.github.io/_posts/2015-01-11-hikeAthon.md

 7. Interests
 8. Any additional info

 I will explain briefly how we solved these sub problems and what additional information we got in the final app.
-Links to the project and problem statement can be found at the end of the post.

 * ### Associated email address